ardaxz99/Book-Recommender/README.md

 These methods use graph theory to improve recommendation quality, especially handling new users or items (cold-start problem) and large, sparse datasets:
 - **GraphSage:** Generates embeddings by sampling and aggregating features from a node’s local neighborhood.
 - **LightGCN:** Simplifies the graph convolution network by focusing on neighborhood aggregation without feature transformation and non-linear activation.
-- **NGCF:** Integrates user-item interactions directly into the embedding process, enhancing the collaborative filtering by capturing high-order connectivities.
+- **NGCF:** Integrates user-item interactions directly into the embedding process, enhancing collaborative filtering by capturing high-order connectivities.

 These methods are evaluated based on their ability to accurately predict user ratings and effectively rank recommendations, employing metrics such as RMSE, MAE, and NDCG across different training and testing configurations.